 As the sun rises on Thanksgiving morning, thousands of grand meals are in the works around Dayton.
-But when going to the store and picking up the seasonal bird, you might not know

 As the sun rises on Thanksgiving morning, thousands of grand meals are in the works around Dayton, with seasonal favorites like stuffing, mashed potatoes and, of course, turkey.